GreptimeTeam/docs/docs/reference/configuration.md

 ## Specify configuration file

-You can specify configuration file by command line arg `-c [file_path]`, for eaxmple:
+You can specify the configuration file by using the command line arg `-c [file_path]`, for example:

 ```sh
 greptime [standalone | frontend | datanode | metasrv]  start -c config/standalone.example.toml